 The rest of the paper is organized as follows.
-Section 2 discusses the use of industrial foundations as a means for the family control of firms.
-Section 3 describes the taxation of industrial foundations between 1862 and 2018.
-Section 4 introduces the King-Fullerton framework and calculates the METR for industrial foundations.
-Section 5 examines tax incentives for entrepreneurs to exercise the control of firms through industrial foundations by comparing the taxation of an owner of a listed firm facing the highest marginal tax with an industrial foundation.
+Section 2 discusses the use of private foundations as a means for the family control of firms.
+Section 3 describes the taxation of private foundations between 1862 and 2018.
+Section 4 introduces the King and Fullerton framework and calculates the METR for private foundations.
+Section 5 examines tax incentives for high-impact entrepreneurs to exercise the control of firms through private foundations by comparing the taxation of high-impact entrepreneurs and private foundations.
 Section 6 concludes the paper.
+Appendix A presents the marginal tax rates used and the calculated METR for the whole period.